Martins83/LENS/README.md

 We organized the validation of the LENS<sub>PEMS</sub> framework into the following three RQs, for which we provide the relevant documents.

 > ### **RQ1 (Applicability):** How LENS<sub>PEMS</sub> is applicable to real PEMS?
+> To validate the applicability of LENS<sub>PEMS</sub>, we show, in the article, its use in practice to evaluate a real PEMS, namely a mechanical ventilator (MVM), which has been developed during the COVID-19 pandemic also by most of the authors of this work [1].
+> * The LENS<sub>PEMS</sub> framework can be found [here](https://foselab.github.io/LENS4PEMS/).
+> * For convenience, we also report the [evaluation of the MVM case study](), as generated from the framework.
+>

 > ### **RQ2 (Generalizability):** To what extent LENS<sub>PEMS</sub> is generalizable to the PEMS class of systems?
 >